Revealing AI usage and content to users

 2

-No AI Transparency
+No AI Disclosure

 No easy way to see if a song is AI generated or not, making it tedious at times to find real songs.